History of the Golden State Warriors: 2007–09: Roster reconstruction

-2009–present: The Stephen Curry, Klay Thompson & Draymond Green era
+2009–present: The Stephen Curry era

 On May 12, 2009, the Golden State Warriors decided not to renew the contract of general manager Chris Mullin.
 Larry Riley took over as general manager and drafted Stephen Curry with the 7th overall pick.
 In the 2009 off-season, the Warriors traded Jamal Crawford to the Atlanta Hawks for Acie Law and Speedy Claxton.
 Marco Belinelli was also traded during the off-season to the Toronto Raptors for Devean George.
 On August 31, 2009, the Warriors signed former Boston Celtics forward/center Mikki Moore.
 On November 16, 2009, Stephen Jackson and Acie Law were traded to the Charlotte Bobcats for Raja Bell and Vladimir Radmanovic.
 Four days later they signed center Chris Hunter.

 On January 8, 2010, the Warriors waived Mikki Moore.
 During the month of January 2010, they signed two forwards to 10-day contracts which included, Cartier Martin from the Iowa Energy, Anthony Tolliver from the Idaho Stampede, and guard Coby Karl, the son of former Warriors head coach George Karl.
 On February 7, Speedy Claxton was waived and the Warriors signed Tolliver for the rest of the year.
 The Warriors were granted another injury exception and signed Reggie Williams from the Sioux Skyforce to a 10-day contract on March 2, 2010, making it their fifth D-League call up this year, tying an NBA record.
 Ten days later, they signed Williams to another 10-day contract.
 The Warriors eventually waived guard Raja Bell in order to sign Williams for the rest of the year.
 After signing Williams, it was announced that the Golden State Warriors franchise would be on sale.

 The Warriors finished the season 26–56, fourth in the Pacific Division.

 On June 24, 2010, the Warriors selected Ekpe Udoh with the 6th overall pick of the 2010 NBA draft.
 They also introduced a modernized version of their "The City" logo depicting the new eastern span of the San Francisco-Oakland Bay Bridge, and switched to a simplified color scheme of royal blue and gold.
 They also introduced new uniforms reminiscent of the 1969–71 "The City" uniforms.
 The Warriors made an off-season trade that sent Turiaf, Randolph and Azubuike to the New York Knicks in return for star high-scoring power forward David Lee via a sign-and-trade.
 Lee agreed to a six-year, $80 million deal.
 Following Morrow's departure after he signed the New Jersey Nets' offer sheet, the Warriors signed Dorell Wright to a three-year, $11 million deal.